akamai-compute-marketplace/marketplace-partners-sample-cluster/docs/DEVELOPMENT.md

 delegate_to: "{{ groups['APP_provisioner'][0] }}"
 ```

 Additionally, a dynamic number of cluster members can be provisioned and populated into the Ansible `hosts` file with Jinja loops in the `provision.yml` play.
+See [provision.yml](provision.yml) to see an example of how we utilize Jinja loops.
 Here are some examples of UDFs your deployment can use in the ss.sh StackScript:

 ```